-René is a patient writer who will revise and rewrite everything many times before he dares pitch it to a commercial publisher.
+René will revise and rewrite everything many times before he dares pitch it to a commercial publisher.
 Like many authors, he has a drawer full of rejection letters, and yet he has earned good reviews for his books on CBC radio, professional literary and library review publications* and from ordinary readers and fellow writers.
 Besides books he creates short stories, poetry, ballads, and plays.

 * see Professional Reviews page